 We also began to travel again.
 In spring of 2014 we took another family road trip down to Florida.
 Hannah went camping with friends that summer and began sixth grade in the fall.
 She played her eighth fall season of AYSO soccer.
 She also competed in Lego League and I chaperoned her overnight trip to the state competition in December.
 Only a few weeks later, right before Christmas, our lives would be turned upside down by cancer again.

 The doctors call it metastasis, when a tumor spreads from the site where it was originally discovered.
 Since her initial diagnosis, Hannah’s lungs had been routinely monitored with CT scans every few months.
 The lungs and the bones are the two primary locations where sarcomas tend to spread.
-All scans had been clear, until December of 2014 when we were told that a small nodule in Hannah’s left lung had grown since the previous scan six months earlier.
+In December of 2014, we were told that a small nodule in Hannah’s left lung had grown since the previous scan.

 We were shocked.
 Suddenly our holiday included discussions about more surgery and other treatment options.
 In early January, the surgeon successfully removed the small nodule so it could be biopsied.
-The next day we received the news that the nodule was indeed the same type of tumor that had been removed from Hannah’s knee almost 21 months earlier.
+Then we received the news that the nodule was indeed the same type of tumor that had been removed from Hannah’s knee almost 21 months earlier.
 We met with Hannah’s oncologist, who recommended an intensive course of chemotherapy.
-Even though the tumor was now gone, we didn’t know what other tumor cells might be still in her body, too small to show up on scans.
+Even though the tumor was now gone, we didn’t know what other tumor cells might be still in her body.
+There could still be tumor cells too small to show up on scans.